Return to Never Land: Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 45% based on 97 reviews, and an average rating of 5.5/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 46% based on 96 reviews, and an average rating of 5.5/10.
 The site's critical consensus reads, "With its forgettable songs and lackluster story, this new Pan will surely entertain kids, but will feel more like a retread to adults."
 On Metacritic, the film has a weighted average score of 49 out of 100, based on 26 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Film critic Roger Ebert gave the film three stars out of four and praised the vocal performances of Burton and Weaver, especially Burton's, though he expressed surprise the movie's songs were not sung by the voice actors.
 Peter Bradshaw of The Guardian published a negative review by calling the film a "completely uninspired cartoon sequel", dismissing it as a very dull retread of the original film.
 Nell Minow of Common Sense Media gave the film two stars out of five, saying remarks that it was "pleasant but forgettable sequel to Disney classic."
+Seamus Gorman, a critic and expert of the Disney sequels, stated that the film "went above and beyond the original", and claimed that the film was beautiful.